Orientation Frequently Asked Questions

 What are the general dimensions of my room in Clark or Emerson or Page?
 What furniture is my room provided with?

-The rooms for new students in Page are set up as triples, so they come with 3 beds (one bunk and one lofted bed), 3 desks, 1 ladder, 12 stackable drawers (4 per person), 1 wardrobe, 1 trash bin, and 1 recycling bin.
+The rooms in Page are set up as triples, so they come with 3 beds, 3 desks, 1 ladder, 12 stackable drawers (4 per person), 1 wardrobe, 1 trash bin, and 1 recycling bin.
 The rooms also come with standard drapes for the windows.
-Dimensions of a typical Page room are approximately 13' X 13' or about 169 square feet not including closet space.

-Clark rooms are set up as doubles and they are furnished with 2 desks, 2 beds, 8 stacking dresser drawers (for the remodeled sections) or built-in dresser drawers (for the non-remodeled sections), 1 trash bin, 1 recycling bin, and curtains.
-Dimensions of a typical Clark room are 11' x 14.5' or about 160 square feet not including closet space.
+Clark rooms are set up either as doubles or triples.
+The vast majority of Clark rooms, though, are doubles; and they are furnished with 2 desks, 2 beds, 8 stacking dresser drawers (for the remodeled sections) or built-in dresser drawers (for the non-remodeled sections), 1 trash bin, 1 recycling bin, and curtains.

-For pictures of what typical Clark and Page dorm rooms look like, please click here!
+For pictures of what a typical dorm room looks like please click here!

 What size mattresses are in the residence hall rooms?